bkuhlmann/gemsmith/README.md

 While Gemsmith is fully customizable, please keep in mind that these are *global* settings and, once set, will affect all future gem creations.
 Further customization is also provided via the CLI for a customizable experience per gem if necessary.

+## Existing Gems

+If you have gems that were not originally crafted by Gemsmith, you can add Gemsmith support to them by modifying the following files:

+Add the following to your gem's `*.gemspec` file:

+    spec.add_development_dependency "gemsmith"

+Replace or add a modified version of the following to your gem's `Rakefile`:

+    # frozen_string_literal: true

+    begin
+      require "gemsmith/rake/setup"
+    rescue LoadError => error
+      puts error.message
+    end

+*NOTE: Ensure `require "bundler/gem_tasks"` is removed as Gemsmith replaces Bundler functionality.*

+With those changes, you can leverage the benefits of Gemsmith within your existing gem.

 # Usage